What the Phillips Model Adds to the Kirkpatrick Model of Training Evaluation

 The fifth level of the Phillips ROI model helps determine the value of training programs through a cost-benefit analysis – whether the money invested in the training has produced any returns, and if so, the nature of the returns.

-Why Use the Phillips ROI MethodologyTM?
+Why Use the Phillips ROI Model?

-According to Jack Phillips, an efficient training program must set off a chain of impact – starting with employees’ reaction to training, learning and its application, its impact on business, and finally, to the ROI of the training program.
+According to Jack Phillips, an efficient training program must set off a chain of impact – starting with employees’ reaction to training, learning and its application, its impact on business, and finally, to the ROI of the corporate training program.
 Organizations cannot afford to skip any of the levels of evaluation.
 Each level must be evaluated and measured, and the results converted into a monetary value.
 This is because, if a detailed evaluation is not done at each level, it would be difficult to attribute (with conviction), the success of a business to the training program.

 But unfortunately, in most organizations, evaluation of a training program starts and ends with the first level (reaction to learning) with supervisors/managers informally asking employees how they liked the training program.